finsberg/add-publications/README.md

-# Actions

-This repository contains a collection of m GitHub actions

-## Add publications
+# Add publications

+This repository contains an action for creating new bib items for your academic page

 Example usage
 ```yml